 Allergies happen when your child’s immune system reacts to substances in the environment (‘allergens’) that are normally harmless to most people – for example, foods, insect stings, dust mites, animals or pollen.
 Many children have non-food allergies to ordinary things in our homes and environment.

 Very few young children have food allergies.
 Food intolerances are more common, but they’re not the same as allergies.
 If you’re not sure why your child is having a reaction, and there’s a possibility it could be caused by a food allergy, it’s best to consult your doctor.
-Read more in our article on recognising and managing food allergies and intolerances.

 Asthma can sound like a whistling wheeze when your child breathes out.
 Your child might also be short of breath either during physical activity or while she’s resting, or might cough during physical activity.
 If you think your child has asthma, see your doctor about a management plan.